FCAPS is a network management framework created by the International Organization for Standardization (ISO).

-At the F level, network problems are found and corrected.
-Potential future problems are identified, and steps are taken to prevent them from occurring or recurring.
-In this way, the network is kept operational, and downtime is minimized.Content Continues Below
+At the fault management level, network problems are found and corrected.
+Potential future problems are identified and steps are taken to prevent them from occurring or recurring.
+With fault management, the network stays operational, and downtime is minimized.Content Continues Below